Winnie the Pooh and the Honey Tree: Release

 The film had its network premiere on March 10, 1970, as a television special on NBC.
 The film became a popular annual repeat for most of the decade until its last showing on November 25, 1977.
 That same year, NBC had also acquired the broadcasting rights to Winnie the Pooh and the Blustery Day, which premiered on November 30.
 Approximately five years later, Winnie the Pooh and Tigger Too also held its television premiere on NBC on November 28, 1975.
 Additionally, all three specials were sponsored by Sears, who was then the exclusive provider of Pooh merchandise.

 On March 16, 1986, the featurette was shown for the first time on ABC as part of The Disney Sunday Movie.
-The network was not intending to air the featurette that night, with the film Robin Hood originally scheduled; a Presidential Address by Ronald Reagan was scheduled for that evening as well and was to be carried across the nation beginning at 8:00 PM Eastern.
+The network was not intending to air the featurette that night, with the film Robin Hood originally scheduled; a Presidential Address by Ronald Reagan (in connection of violence in Nicaragua and the mounting danger in Central America) was scheduled for that evening as well and was to be carried across the nation beginning at 8:00 PM Eastern.
 The move resulted in ABC cutting the second half of the program to accommodate President Reagan's speech, leaving only one hour for The Disney Sunday Movie.
 The network decided instead to air Winnie the Pooh and the Honey Tree, then filled out the hour with three classic cartoons featuring Chip 'n' Dale and Donald Duck: Chips Ahoy, Up a Tree, and Chicken in the Rough.

 Winnie the Pooh and the Honey Tree was re-released in England multiple times throughout the 1970s and 1980s.
 The film was reissued in July 1976 as a supplement to the film Escape from the Dark, and in October 1985, the film was reissued again as a supplement to Peter Pan (1953).
 Winnie the Pooh and the Honey Tree later held its British television premiere on ITV on June 14, 1986.